 - Don’t pee in the pool (take children on frequent bathroom breaks)

 - Order a free test kit and use to ensure pool chemical levels are in the right range; if they are not, consult the pool manager

 Play it Safe

 If you are planning to use fireworks this July 4th, please pay attention to state and local fireworks laws and all pertinent fire hazard warnings.
-See this video from The National Council on Fireworks Safety.

 Enjoy the Holiday!

 Ralph Morris, MD, MPH, is a Physician and Preventive Medicine and Public Health official living in Bemidji, MN.